qinguorui2001/tp/docs/UserGuide.md

 Format: `remove INDEX`

-* Removes the assignment at `INDEX` in current assignment list of a student.
+* Removes the assignment at `INDEX` in current displayed assignment list of a student.

 Examples:
 * `remove 10` deletes the 10th assignment in the displayed assignment list